The Southwest High School PTSA Bylaws were adopted by the PTSA membership at the January 2015 PTSA executive board meeting.

 Coordinate, in conjunction with the volunteer coordinator, the work of the officers and committees of the Southwest PTSA in order that the Purposes may be promoted;

-Share event speech duties with V.P. to promote membership in PTSA at parent events, and coordinate with SWF so that PTSA and SWF reps appear together at events whenever possible.
+Share event speech duties with V.P. and/or other executive committee members to promote membership in PTSA at parent events, and coordinate with SWF so that PTSA and SWF reps appear together at events whenever possible.

 Prepare a brief PTSA update to be shared at each general meeting (speaker nights);